Papercraft

 Creating Derived Templates with Parameter Application

-One of the advantages of expressing templates as lambdas is that you can create derivative templates very easily by applying parameters to an existing template using the #apply method:
+One of the advantages of expressing templates as lambdas is that you can create derivative templates very easily by applying arguments to an existing template using the #apply method:

 # original template: